 As soon as intelligent information governance is put on the organization, reference data can be defined and associated with unique data repositories that separate the source’s reference data, which relies upon it.
 This removes individual possession requirements and centralizes the responsibility and control to a foundational layer encouraging all appropriate business functions equally.

 Mobile workers and their data creation and access are increasing in importance and complexity every year.
 According to a forecast from International Data Corporation (IDC), Mobile workers will be 60% of the Total US Workforce by 2024.
-They are growing steadily in the next four years, increasing from 78.5 million in 2020 to 93.5 million mobile workers in 2024.
+Indeed, they’ve been growing steadily since this report, increasing from 78.5 million in 2020 to an estimated 93.5 million mobile workers in 2024.

 Mobile workers continue to transition from slow and cumbersome in-house file-sharing solutions to more nimble cloud-based collaboration applications.
 Furthermore, the more employees send and receive sensitive information through the public cloud, the larger the security threat.